ArlingtonMA/arlingtonma.info/docs/_pages/help.md

 ## Help Improve The Site

 We're always looking for volunteers to help build and maintain the site.
 If you're experienced with GitHub Pages/Jekyll, open data standards, or open source data visualizers, [please let us know if you can help](mailto:ArlingtonMAInfo@gmail.com?Subject=[Help] Coding Volunteer).

+In particular, [help in updating any changed datasets](/governance/town-website-updates) from the town over time is appreciated.